rkatwala/Projects/FantasyBasketball/README.md

 E. C++.
 Stats are obtained from https://basketball.realgm.com/nba/stats

 F. The input will be a set of commands prompted by a menu.
 A roster of user chosen players will be displayed.
 User will also have the options to display the set roster along with the results from the faceoff command.
+User can save their rosters and use them again after the code is done compiling.